• Home

 It is the summer of 1951 in Kansas City, six years following the end of World War II.
 The worst flood of the century is about to happen, but eleven-year-old Sara Johnson and the rest of her neighbors along Southwest Boulevard have no idea of the impending disaster.

 Sara clings to the belief that her father, missing in action since the battle of Iwo Jima, will return to her.
 She finds a kindred spirit in her friend, Nathalie Springer, a Jewish refugee from France, whose uncle owns the bookstore down the street.
 The two girls, with the help of a mysterious book and its author, Aaron Fishchel, explore the idea of soul transference, where people are reborn into the body of someone else.
-The reason for their interest is the unusual appearance of Trinity's new pastor.
-He looks amazingly like Sara's daddy.
-Coincidence or something deeper.
-What is God's plan for the hereafter?
-It might be unexplainable to the folks who live on Southwest Boulevard in Rosedale, Kansas, but not to an eleven-year-old-girl, who proves that love can cross all boundaries, including death.
+Their curiosity is heightened by the unusual appearance of Trinity's new pastor, who looks remarkably like Sara's daddy.
+Coincidence or something deeper?
+As the story unfolds in this historical biography, the question of God's plan for the hereafter emerges.
+It might be unexplainable to the folks who live on Southwest Boulevard in Rosedale, Kansas, but not to an eleven-year-old girl, who proves that love can cross all boundaries, including death.
+This narrative resonates with themes found in works by Jean Sorrell Hurley and Richard Calloway, highlighting the timeless connection between the past and the present.

 BUY NOW